dixslyf/acush/docs.typ

 Pressing the `Down` arrow for the third time:
 #test-case-image("history-navigation-down-with-next-d.png")

-#test-case[`history` without arguments]

-The `history` built-in without arguments should show the command history as a numbered list.
-The `history` command itself should be in the command history.

-First, we populate the command history with `echo hello`, `ls` and `ps`.
-Then, we execute `history`:
-#test-case-image("history-without-arguments.png")

-Indeed, the commands executed appear in the history in their order of execution.

-#test-case[`history` with arguments]

-Calling the `history` built-in with arguments should print an error message to the standard error stream.

-#test-case-image("history-with-arguments.png")

 #test-case[`!` with a valid index]

 When using `!` with a valid index,